 A discretionary trust is one where the trustees have more discretion over how they distribute income and capital.
 For example, several children might be the beneficiaries of a discretionary trust, and the trustees could provide money to each child as they need it (eg to pay for their education).

 An accumulation and maintenance trust is a special kind of trust set up for the benefit of a group of grandchildren.
-These are becoming less common since changes to the tax rules in 2007 eliminated their tax advantages.
+These have become less common since changes to the tax rules in 2007 eliminated their tax advantages.

 A variety of other kinds of trust can be set up for specific purposes.
 Flexible discretionary trusts are often the best way of achieving the desired results.